NoriSte/reactjsday-2019-testing-course/book/react-testing-library/context.md

 }
 ```

-> note: protip to avoid duplication you can create a single <AppProvider/> with all the providers you can use it both in testing and React app easily
+> note: to avoid duplication, you can create a single `<AppProvider/>` with all the providers you need and ues it both in testing and React app easily.